AppDaemon/appdaemon/TUTORIAL.md

 ```

-This is also fairly easy to achieve with Home Assistant automations, but we ar just getting started.
+This is also fairly easy to achieve with Home Assistant automations, but we are just getting started.

 ## Motion Light

 Our next example is to turn on a light when motion is detected and it is dark, and turn it off after a period of time.
 This time, the `initialize()` function registers a callback on a state change (of the motion sensor) rather than a specific time.
-When the motion is detected, the callack function `motion()` is called, and we check if the sensor is switching `off` or `on` from the data supplied via the callback, and whether or not the sun has set using a built-in convenience function: `sun_down()`.
+We tell AppDaemon that we are only interested in state changesd where the motion detector comes on by adding an additional parameter to the callback registration - `new = "on"`.
+When the motion is detected, the callack function `motion()` is called, and we check whether or not the sun has set using a built-in convenience function: `sun_down()`.
 Next, we turn the light on with `turn_on()`, then set a timer using `run_in()` to turn the light off after 60 seconds, which is another call to the scheduler to execute in a set time from now, which results in `AppDaemon` calling `light_off()` 60 seconds later using the `turn_off()` call to actually turn the light off.
 This is still pretty simple in code terms:

 ```python
 import appapi